aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/manage-presentation/save-presentation/_index.md

 ```

 ## **Save Presentation with Predefined View Type**
-title: Aspose.Slides for Android via Java provides a facility to set the view type for the generated presentation when it is opened in PowerPoint through the [ViewProperties](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ViewProperties) class.
+Aspose.Slides for Android via Java provides a facility to set the view type for the generated presentation when it is opened in PowerPoint through the [ViewProperties](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ViewProperties) class.
 The [**setLastView**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ViewProperties#setLastView-int-) property is used to set the view type by using the [**ViewType**](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ViewType) enumerator.

 ```java
 // Opening the presentation file